SFE Attorney: Gordon Klug

 Veteran Smith Freed Eberhard attorney Gordon Klug achieved an exceptional victory when he successfully argued for his client’s dismissal at summary judgement in a case that carried the potential to bankrupt his client.

 The plaintiff, after having already received workers’ compensation in the form of treatment and an award for permanent partial disability, filed suit alleging that his employer failed to provide a safe working environment.
 Over the course of the proceedings, plaintiff managed to increase their damages prayer from $53,000 to $2,500,000, with several million more in pain and suffering.
 By the time Gordon argued for his client’s dismissal, he was facing 14 newly-disclosed expert reports and a compressed trial schedule.

-With premises liability cases, plaintiffs have an uphill battle when it comes to proving that they are not responsible for their own injuries.
+In general, plaintiffs face an uphill battle when it comes to proving they are not responsible for their own injuries in premises liability cases.
 Seasoned counsel, in an attempt to increase the risks of litigation for the insurance carrier, will often employ the tactic of disclosing, at the very last minute, a number of expert reports which outline a significant amount of damages the plaintiff sustained “as a proximate result” of their workplace or premises accident.
 Even with a strong liability argument in defense, if the jury were persuaded that the defendant is even the smallest amount liable for an accident, it still could translate into a substantial jury verdict or settlement.
-In short, Plaintiff counsel’s strategy with these type of cases is to increase the risks of the insurance company making the “wrong” decision.